hyperFounder/Loadable-Kernel-Modules/device drivers/README.md

 ### The ```/dev``` directory: A directory that contains device files

 - Each hardware device typically has its own device file.
-- These devices files allow user-space programs to interact with the hardware as if it were a file.
+- These device files allow user-space programs to interact with the hardware as if it were a file.
 For example, reading from the device file can trigger operations on the corresponding hardware.

 ### Block and Character devices